rust-cli/book/src/tutorial/output.md

 `RUST_LOG` is the name of the environment variable you can use to set your log settings.
-`env_logger` also contains a builder so you can programmatically adjust these settings, and, for example, also show _info_ level messages by default.
+`env_logger` also contains a builder so you can programmatically adjust these settings like showing _info_ level messages by default.

-There are a lot of alternative logging adapters out there, and also alternatives or extensions to `log`.
+There are a lot of alternative logging adapters out there as well as alternatives and extensions to `log`.
-If you know your application will have a lot to log, make sure to review them, and make your users' life easier.
+If you know your application will have a lot to log, make sure to review them and make your users' lives easier.

 <aside>

 **Tip:**
-Experience has shown that even mildly useful CLI programs can end up being used for years to come.
-(Especially if they were meant as a temporary solution.)
+Experience has shown that even mildly useful CLI programs can end up being used for years to come, especially if they were meant as a temporary solution.
 If your application doesn't work and someone (e.g., you, in the future) needs to figure out why, being able to pass `--verbose` to get additional log output